Bureir/Bureir/README.md

 ## 🔧 Current Projects

-- **R5SEBA** – A 2-way out-of-order RISC-V processor with speculative execution, branch recovery, and associative caches
+- **R5SEBA** – An N-way out-of-order RISC-V processor with speculative execution, branch recovery, and associative caches
 - **ConvoLite** – A CUDA-accelerated deep learning engine with shared memory tiling and pipelined convolution
 - **μTracker** – A microarchitectural profiling framework with integrated testbenches and RTL debug automation